 As at

-31 March 2018
+30 June 2018

 €000

 Purchased loan notes as at 1 January 2018 10,181

-Additional purchased loan notes acquired during the quarter 326
+Additional purchased loan notes acquired during the period 17,194

-Collections in the period (1,520)
+Collections in the period (3,625)

-Income from purchased loan notes 2,107
+Interest income from purchased loan notes 927

+Revaluation gains 1,849

-Purchased loan notes at the end of the quarter 11,094
+Purchased loan notes at the end of the period 26,526

-^{} In addition, €98k was received in the period from the deferred consideration owing from the disposal of purchased loan portfolios.
+^{} In addition, €195k was received in the period from the deferred consideration owing from the disposal of purchased loan portfolios.

-Purchased loan notes represent interests of the Group in two entities, Volga Investments DAC and APS Delta S.A., each of which acts as a holding vehicle to a single underlying loan portfolio.
+Purchased loan notes represent interests of the Group in three entities, Volga Investments DAC, APS Delta S.A. and A1 Carpi Finance S.A., each of which acts as a holding vehicle to a single underlying loan portfolio.
 These entities are not linked to or originated by the Group.
 The Group has exposure to the underlying portfolios by way of purchasing notes issued by these entities as a mechanism to fund the original purchase of the loan portfolios and thereafter to distribute cash generated on loan collections.
 Purchased loan notes in the Consolidated Statement of Financial Position represent the Group's total interest in these entities measured at amortised cost, using the EIR method.

 Volga Investments DAC is an Irish incorporated securitisation vehicle, which indirectly purchased a mixed portfolio of non-performing and semi-performing loans in Romania.
 The acquisition was funded through the issuance of notes by the entity.
-The Group owns c.32% of the notes with three other investors having subscribed to the remaining notes.
+The Group originally owned c.32% of the notes with three other investors having subscribed to the remaining notes.
 The equity in the vehicle is held by a third party.
 At the reporting date Volga Investments DAC had no other investments.